 While digital disruption is inevitable, not all businesses will be affected in the same way.
 The market and sector will influence the level of impact, but it is clear that the tides of disruption are coming for businesses one way or another.

-In our latest report 'Tides of Disruption: How to navigate business transformation' we have pulled together a comprehensive, compelling look at the forces driving digitalisation.
-In doing so, we have been able to look at how and when disruptive forces like blockchain and autonomy will begin to impact businesses globally.
+In our latest report 'Digital Currents in a Changing World' we have pulled together a comprehensive, compelling look at the forces driving digitalisation.
+In doing so, we have been able to look at how and when disruptive forces will begin to impact businesses globally.

 By analysing data from the World Economic Forum and Economist Intelligence Unit, we have plotted 120 countries on a wave of 'readiness' for digital disruption and digitalisation, identifying which economies are ahead or behind when it comes to change driven by technology.

 As new opportunities and challenges emerge for businesses via technology and digital transformation, it is essential that you have expertise available to you that can advise on best practice to ensure that you achieve your objectives and stay ahead of the curve.

 To help explore what digital transformation could mean for you and your business please contact one of our Co-Chairs of Global Tech.